loksland/speedlog/README.md

 **CSV data output file path**
 Where to save the speed test results.
 Data will be appended to this doc.
 File will be created if it doesn't exist.

+**Note**
+Please note that private data, such as your IP, will be included in the speed results written to file.

 Disclaimer
 ----------

 ### Release History ###

+- v0.1.3 - Docs update
+- v0.1.2 - Removed unnecessary column
+- v0.1.1 - Docs update
 - v0.1.0 - Initial release